elastic/examples/Miscellaneous/docker/full_stack_example/README.md

 * Setting the Elasticsearch passwords
 * Importing any dashboards
-* Creating a Logstash pattern in Kibana for the netflow and apache logs
 * Ìnserting any custom templates and ingest pipelines

 This container uses the Metricbeat images as it contains the required dashboards.

 ## Modules & Data

-The following Beat and Logstash modules are utilised in this stack example to provide data and dashboards:
+The following Beats modules are utilised in this stack example to provide data and dashboards:

 1. Packetbeat, capturing traffic on all interfaces:
     - `dns` - port `53`